Homemade Wax Melts and Decongesting Shower Discs

-This blog is actually combining 2 pins in one: the homemade Scentsy bars and the Vicks Shower Discs.
+This blog is actually combining 2 pins in one: the homemade wax melts and the Decongesting Shower Discs.
 I figured if I was already going to have the essential oils out, might as well do both crafts, right?

 Here’s what you’ll need (for both crafts):